-Our team at Anchorage Dental Associates in Anchorage, AK can evaluate your teeth, your bite, and your needs, and then with that information, together, along with Dr. Charles Michael or Dr. Charles Spalding create a treatment plan that is right for you.
+Our team at Spalding Dental in Anchorage, AK can evaluate your teeth, your bite, and your needs, and then with that information, together, along with Dr. Charles Spalding or Dr. Shannon Spalding create a treatment plan that is right for you.

 What materials are used in Dental Bridges